FgForrest/evitaDB/documentation/user/en/solve/routing.md

 <LS to="e,j,c">

-In plain evitaQL you can either use "wildcard" definition to fetch all available data or you can specify exactly the data (attributes / associated data etc.) you want to fetch.
+In plain evitaQL, you can either use "wildcard" definition to fetch all available data or you can specify exactly the data (attributes / associated data etc.) you want to fetch.
 When querying for the entity by the globally unique attribute, the query parser doesn't validate the existence of the attribute in the schema and returns only the data it finds for a particular entity.